 Table of Contents

-- Ogle at the Georgian National Museum‘s fantastic collection of gold jewelry.
-There are also sections devoted to folk costumes, weaponry, Georgia’s Bronze and Iron Ages, and the Soviet Occupation.
+- Ogle at the Georgian National Museum‘s superb collection of gold jewelry.
+The museum also has sections devoted to folk costumes, weaponry, Georgia’s Bronze and Iron Ages, and the Soviet Occupation.
 We easily whiled away a few hours here.

 - Take in postcard views of Tbilisi from a quiet spot overlooking the sulphur baths.
 It’s just below the Tabor Monastery of the Transfiguration.